Infineon/mtb-example-psoc4-comparing-two-external-voltages-using-lpcomp/README.md

 ## Document history

-Document title: *CE236921* - *PSoC&trade; 4: Comparing two external voltages using LPComp*
+Document title: *CE236921* - *PSOC&trade; 4: Comparing two external voltages using LPComp*

  Version | Description of change
  ------- | ---------------------
  1.0.0   | New code example
  1.1.0   | Added support for [CY8CKIT-045S](https://www.infineon.com/CY8CKIT-045S) and updated to support ModusToolbox&trade; v3.1
  1.2.0   | Added support for KIT_PSoC4-HVMS-128K_LITE and KIT_PSoC4-HVMS-64K_LITE and updated to support ModusToolbox&trade; v3.2.
+ 1.3.0   | Changed PSoC HV MS kit name to PSOC4 and updated to support ModusToolbox&trade; v3.4.
 <br>

 All referenced product or service names and trademarks are the property of their respective owners.